The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Explanation of the Robust Avian Compass Sensitivity

-We will now explain the robust magnetic and angular precision in the quantum Zeno regime.
-This follows by considering the behavior of the eigenvalues of the master equation \eqref{qev}, which are obtained by diagonalizing the matrix ${\cal M}$ (of dimension ${\rm dim}(\rho)^{2}$) that satisfies $d\tilde{\rho}/dt={\cal M}\tilde{\rho}$, where $\tilde{\rho}$ is a column matrix containing all matrix elements of $\rho$ .
+We will now explain the robust magnetic and angular sensitivity resulting in the quantum Zeno regime.
+This follows by considering the behavior of unrecombined radical-ion pairs, described by the maser equation \beq d\rho/dt=-i[{\cal H}_{m},\rho]-(k_{S}+k_{T})(Q_{S}\rho+\rho Q_{S}-2Q_{S}\rho Q_{S})/2 \eeq This master equation has been derived in \cite{kom1} and its physical meaning explained in detail in \cite{kom2}.
+Essentially, unrecombined radical-ion pairs suffer a loss of singlet-triplet coherence due to the continuous measurement of $Q_{S}$ induced by the singlet and triplet reservoirs and the concomitant quantum jumps.
+To get an insight into the dynamics in the regime of the asymmetric recombination rates, we consider the eigenvalues of the master equation \eqref{MEnr}, which are obtained by diagonalizing the matrix ${\cal M}$ (of dimension ${\rm dim}(\rho)^{2}$) that satisfies $d\tilde{\rho}/dt={\cal M}\tilde{\rho}$, where $\tilde{\rho}$ is a column matrix containing all matrix elements of $\rho$ .
 The resulting eigenvalues are of the form $-\lambda+i\Omega$, with $\lambda\geq 0$ being the decay rate and $\Omega$ the oscillation frequency of the particular eigenmode.
 As is in general the case with the quantum Zeno effect \cite{streed}, some of the eigenvalues have decay rates increasing with the measurement rate $k$ as $\lambda\sim k$, while the others (responsible for the quantum Zeno effect) decrease with $k$ as $\lambda_{qZ}\sim h^{2}/k$, where $h$ is the characteristic frequency scale of the system, here determined by the magnetic Hamiltonian ${\cal H}_{m}$.
+In our case, the measurement rate $k=(k_{S}+k_{T})/2$, and in the quantum Zeno regime in which $k_{T}\gg k_{S}$, it will be $k\approx k_{T}/2$.